 December was my Neuro checkup; to my surprise, my neurologist had something to talk about.
 He consults with other neuro specialists about my case.
 All come back with the same answer, Neuromyelitis Optica.

 2015, when my first severe attack happened leaving me initially paralyzed, doctors then initially thought NMO.
 It is an autoimmune disease primarily attacking the optic nerves, and spinal cord.
 People with NMO often develop other autoimmune diseases, Lupus being one of the most common.
 Which fits what I experience.

 Many with NMO stabilize pretty well on Rituxan, and like me, still have attacks.
 A few months ago, the first official treatment for NMO was approved by the FDA.
 This is huge!
 The early reports are showing very hopeful with patients not mostly stabilizing but actually not having further attacks.
 Meaning actual stability, actual remission.
 Like Rituxan it does not heal the damage already done, but prevention of further progression is beyond priceless.

 It does not come without potential risk.
 Rituxan is a B cell deplete-r, this new treatment is also an immuno-suppressant, but it works differently.

 The preponderance of evidence says NMO, and my neurologist feels it would be good to pursue this new treatment.

 It’s a nasty disease.
 The very positive side are all the advancements in the past few years.
 In Idaho, we were given a Hope for the best, prepare for the worst scenario.
 Mortality used to be high; today, it has dropped significantly.

 A future without the thought of the potential of being on a ventilator is, well, I have no words.
-If you want to read more on this, here is an article I wrote in CrossinGenres, Organ Donation and other difficult conversations.
+I wrote about it in an article I wrote in CrossinGenres, Organ Donation and other difficult conversations.

 After much discussion, we decided to increase Rituxan infusions first, before moving on to trying Solaris.